The City of Oxford Guild of Chefs' Junior Chef of the Year Competition is all about discovering and recognising talent across the Oxfordshire area.

 Overall Winner and winner of both the plant based and fish category's in the canapé heats.

-The OxFood Hero Competition has been designed to inspire and motivate chefs from all ranks whether Chef de Partie, Junior Sous, Head Chef or another.
+The OxFood Hero Competition was designed to inspire and motivate chefs from all ranks whether Chef de Partie, Junior Sous, Head Chef or another.
 At the City of Oxford Guild of Chefs we believe it is important to value all that work within our trade, creating opportunities that reward passionate individuals.

 The Task